2 DSA Courses

 As a guide, one method to address the course implementation structure is to consider developing your essential concepts based on the desired project outcomes.
 Consider the following:

-Building your course assignments as components of the project can allow students to create their products over time (as projects typically occur in real world settings) and can keep course workloads consistent.
-Furthermore, the project outcomes and goals can motivate the learning outcomes and the related assignments, and grounds them in application-focused contexts.
-Projects built over time can culminate with student presentations, reports, and the like.
+Building your course assignments as components of the project can allow students to create their products over time (as projects typically occur in real world/workforce settings) and can keep course workloads consistent and manageable.
+Furthermore, the project outcomes and goals can motivate the learning outcomes and the related assignments, and grounds them in application-focused explicitly-relevant contexts.
+Projects built over time can culminate with student presentations, reports, and similar communicative experiences.

 Another framework to consider for planning your course delivery is the Launch (20 minutes) -> Explore (20 minutes) -> Discuss (10 minutes) framework, where the key concepts are presented within 20 or so minutes of the “launch”, and time is allotted for students to actively participate through practice/development and discussion within a class, or with significant frequency (Explore & Discuss).
 These time frames are a just a reference point and if implemented will naturally vary from class to class.